 - bottle of disinfectant spray

-Toyota highlighted 40 areas to clean both inside and outside your vehicle with these are the key areas
+Toyota highlighted 40 areas to clean both inside and outside your vehicle.
+These are the key areas.

 - Car keys

 - Window switches

 - Gear shift

 3. Bring Hand Sanitizers, Face Masks, and Disinfecting Wipes

 The pandemic has inevitably changed the way we travel.

 We used to pack our cars with snacks and drinks – and may not wash our hands before eating those snacks!